Back |

 Shoulder

-Sometimes called the 'butt,' which refers to the ceramic container used early in U.S. history to store the pork shoulder in-ground to keep it cold.
-Layered with lots of fat, it's great for slow roasting for fall apart tenderness.
+Sometimes called the "butt," which refers to the ceramic container used early in U.S. history to store the pork shoulder in-ground to keep it cold.
+Layered with lots of fat, it's great for slow-roasting for fall apart tenderness.

 Cooking Methods: Grill, Roast, Slow-Cook, Smoke

-Recipes: Southwest Carnitas | Game Day Chili
+Recipes: Quick Pork Carnitas | Game Day Chili

 shoulder